sphavix/sphavix/README.md

 ### Hello World! 👋

-- 🌱 I’m currently learning Cloud & DevOps Engineering with AWS and Azure
+- 🌱 I’m currently learning Cloud & DevOps Engineering with AWS and Azure and improving my programming skills in .NET Core, Java, and JavaScript.
-- 👯 I’m looking to collaborate on any cloud projects
+- 👯 I’m looking to collaborate on any cloud projects.
 - 📧 zwelakhespha@gmail.com
 - 🔗 https://medium.com/me/stories/public